a3chron/gith/README.md

 which will start interactive mode, but already at a point to select the tag, i.e. patch / minor / major / manual input.

+For more info run `gith help` or check out the [help articles](https://gith.featurebase.app/help).

-This approach tries to use intuitive, natural language commands, combined with the usual git commands, for example `gith tag` or `gith update remote url`.
+Gith tries to use intuitive, natural language commands, combined with the usual git commands, for example `gith tag` or `gith update remote url`.

 ## Customization